 So Harry and Mike set out on a journey to Hollywood, California with their last $60.
 By luck and perseverance, Harry met the famous director John Ford.
 When Ford saw Harry’s photos of Monument Valley, he knew it was the perfect location for his next movie.
 The Gouldings received an advanced payment, and in a few days, John Ford and his crew began filming Stagecoach starring John Wayne.

 Over the years, the Gouldings continued to host movie crews, photographers, artists, and tourists.
 They built lodge rooms and a dining facility to accommodate their guests.
-Since then, Goulding’s Lodge has expanded to host thousands of visitors from all over the world who come to see Monument Valley.
+Since then, Goulding’s Resort has expanded to host thousands of visitors from all over the world who come to see Monument Valley.

 In 1962, Knox College of Illinois took over the Trading Post and Lodge and the Gouldings retired in Arizona.
 Unfortunately, Harry fell into poor health.
 In 1981, the LaFont family bought the property, the same year that Harry passed away.
 Soon after, Mike was able to return to her home in Monument Valley to spend her final days, passing away in 1992.